alfarizium/ldr-solar-tracker/README.md

 ## How To Use
 1. Download the arduino-file.ino in the releases tab.
-2. Connect your Arduino to your PC and to the Arduino IDE
+2. Connect your Arduino UNO to your PC and to the Arduino IDE
 3. Open the arduino-file.ino with the Arduino IDE
 4. Compile it!